FederatedAI/KubeFATE/docker-deploy/README.md

 exchangeip=192.168.7.1
 ```

+**NOTE**: By default, the machine of the first party will also host the exchange on the 9371 port.
+A user can change the exchange IP if needed.

 Use the following command to deploy each party.
 Before running the command, ***please make sure host 192.168.7.1 and 192.168.7.2 allow password-less SSH access with SSH key***:
 ```bash
 $ bash docker-auto-deploy.sh